truelightpreacher/lamp/_pages/about.md

   </p>
   <p>
     <b>Q: What's your denomination?</b><br>
     <b>A:</b> We're Bible-believing Christians.
-If you believe that God is one and the eternal creator of all, that His only begotten Son Jesus Christ is Lord, that Jesus died for our sins, was raised bodily by his Father, ascended to heaven and now reigns as King of kings at the right hand of God, then we're brothers and sisters in the same faith called Christianity.
+If you believe that God is one and the eternal creator of all, that His only begotten Son Jesus Christ is Lord, that Jesus died for our sins, was raised bodily by His Father, ascended to heaven and now reigns as King of kings at the right hand of God, then we're brothers and sisters in the same faith called Christianity.
   </p>
   <p>
     <b>Q: I noticed that your Bible quotations are from the KJV.
 Are you a King James Only ministry?</b><br>